Sunjay Sudhir: Career

-He also holds a degree of Bachelor of Technology from the IIT Delhi and has pursued Diplomatic Studies at Oxford University (UK).
-In International Trade, Mr Sudhir has done Certificate Courses on TRIPS Agreement and Public Health, WTO Law and Jurisprudence, and WTO Dispute Settlement.
-In Energy, he has been Director on the Boards of ONGC Videsh Ltd, Oil India Ltd and Indian Strategic Petroleum Reserves Ltd. He is currently an Associate Editor on the editorial board of OPEC Energy Review.
+He also holds a degree of Bachelor of Technology from the IIT Delhi and has pursued diplomatic studies at Oxford University (UK).
+In international Trade, Sudhir has done Certificate Courses on TRIPS Agreement and Public Health, WTO Law and Jurisprudence, and WTO Dispute Settlement.
+In energy, he has been director on the boards of ONGC Videsh Ltd, Oil India Ltd and Indian Strategic Petroleum Reserves Ltd. He is currently an associate editor on the editorial board of OPEC Energy Review.

 Personal life

 Sunjay Sudhir is married and has two children.